 In other words, the actual software for RPA is not the majority of the cost.
 The more considerable cost investment is all of the work that you have to do to keep RPA running all the time.
 Many organizations don’t account for that ongoing cost.

 What we all want is a solution that automates at scale, without breaking all the time.
 What would be even better is an expanded automation solution that handles much more complex tasks — the kind that are often too difficult to accomplish.
 Before we can get to that, we need to address how machine learning used to work.

 In the olden days (back in the nineties), artificial intelligence (AI) was built using expert systems.
 An expert system is essentially a sequence of rules that are programmed by a person or expert that tells a computer what to do in every situation.

 Above is a screenshot of an example expert system, where the goal is to make $20.
 As you can see, you have to manually write in all the different rules for all the different situations you want to handle.

 Essentially, you have what’s called a knowledge acquisition problem.
 A rule has to be written to handle each specific situation.
 And if anything changes, it all breaks.

 If you’ve utilized such expert systems, this probably sounds familiar.
 Traditional RPA is a highly simplified expert system, and it carries virtually the same issues.
 Such expert systems have historically had a plethora of difficulties solving lots of problems that we take for granted today because machine learning has already solved them.

 For instance, computer vision, speech recognition, natural language understanding, OCR (optical character recognition), and so on.
-Machine learning even solves those CAPTCHAs we are constantly asked to complete.
+ML even solves those CAPTCHAs we are constantly asked to complete.